sick-py/cs558/readme.txt

+There is a results png in this dirctory.

 Genrate the certificate:
 please replace the IP and hostname to run this openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes \